achtnullzwei/Doorman/docs/en/reference/entities.md

 ## Buttons

 ### Hallway Light <Badge type="tip" text="hallway_light" /> <Badge type="info" text="Disabled by default" />
-Turns on the light by sending a `light` command on the bus.
+Turns on the light by sending a `light` telegram on the bus.

 ### Identify Indoor Station <Badge type="tip" text="identify_indoor_station" /> <Badge type="info" text="Disabled by default" />
 Quickly identifies your indoor station model and saves it.